thomasrobertz/mooc/udemy/java/functional/functional_programming/src/test/java/de/robertz/functional/datastructures/FunctionalDataStructures.md

 ### More on Persistence: Ephemeral and Persistent DS

 #### Ephemeral Data Structures
-Ephemeral data structures are traditional data structures that do not retain their previous versions after updates.
+Ephemeral data structures are traditional data structures that do not (necessarily) retain their previous versions after updates.
 When you modify such a structure, the change is in-place, and the previous state is lost.
 This is common in imperative programming languages where in-place modification is a typical pattern.
 #### Persistent Data Structures
 Persistent data structures, on the other hand, preserve their previous versions when they are modified.
 They are designed to be immutable, meaning that instead of altering the original structure, any modification operation returns a new structure that reflects the change, leaving the original one intact.
 This approach is particularly prevalent in functional programming because it aligns with the principles of immutability and referential transparency.